Surprising Stuff that Is NOT Covered by Basic Home Insurance

 A significant number of people assume that flood insurance is part of a basic homeowner’s policy.
 Except that it isn’t.
 As a result, nearly three-quarters of folks surveyed lack proper flood insurance coverage.
 This means they have no protection against rising water or flooding (e.g. seepage of underground water into a home, leaky roofs, and fallen trees from saturated soil).
 If you’re concerned about water damage after heavy rains or sudden thaw, you need to purchase flood insurance separately.
 We recommend at least asking your agent about flood insurance in Massachusetts.
 It never hurts to get a quote.

 Most homeowners aren’t aware that they are responsible for the maintenance and repair of underground pipes that connect their homes to the town sewer main (usually located under the street).
 Lots of things can go wrong with these pipes in the short distance they run beneath your yard.
 Tree roots, ancient piping materials, combined lines for storm water and sewage… All of these are potential causes of sewer backup.
 And in fact, the Civil Engineering Research Foundation reports that the number of backed-up sewers is increasing at a rate of about 3 percent annually.
 Meanwhile, damage caused by sewer backup (ruined flooring, electrical, drywall, etc.) is NOT covered by a standard home insurance policy.
 Ask your agent about adding an endorsement, so you’re prepared to clean and restore your basement if your pipes ever back up.
+Be careful, too, about settling for an endorsement limit of $5,000 or so.
+Sewer backup damage typically costs between $10,000 to $80,000 to repair.
+To bridge this gap, ask your agent about protection in the tens of thousands versus baseline endorsement coverage.

 Home insurance is designed to protect you from the forces you can’t predict or control—e.g. a fire or a tornado tearing through your neighborhood.
 Termites, on the other hand, are considered preventable.
 According to the insurance companies, they’re a risk every homeowner should be addressing as part of routine home maintenance and repair.
 Ditto for mice, rats, squirrels in the attic, etc. Here’s more info on termites in Massachusetts and what you can do to keep them away from your property.